team-tornado-mixtape/team-tornado-mixtape-backend/README.md

 # MixTape

 Let's get ready to jam!
 Mixtape allows users to create authorization and upon signing in, the ability to create Mixtapes.
-When a user searches for songs by song title, relevant information is pulled from the Spotify and Apple Music APIs and added to a list of songs which a user can compile as a Mixtape.
+When a user searches for songs by song title and/or artist, relevant information is pulled from the Spotify and Apple igMusic APIs.
+To promote a smooth user experience, each search is sure to have unique data with little to no repeats.
+Once absong is searchrd, it is added to a database of songs made availabe for authenticated users to add to thier MixTapes.
+This restful API includes code that only shows a user song they have not yet searched when navigating our database.

+Our API also incudes a followed_by attribute on the Profile model.
+With simple and dry code this attribute allows users to follow each other, and includes a set of endpoints with views for viewing a list of followers, viewing a list of users the current user is following, and adding/removing followers.

+Take a two-step through this RESTful API!
+In no time you'll have all the tools you need to create a mixtape and connect music lovers around the world!

 *Mixtape is an Application Programming Interface (API) built using Django Rest Framework (DRF)